A list of foods high in phytosterols.

 According to the National Cholesterol Education Program, a daily phytosterol intake of 2,000 mg is more than enough.
 We can get about 30% of this recommended dose from food.
 Especially if we follow a whole food plant-based diet.[3]

 As a rule of thumb, we shouldn’t take more than 3,000 mg of phytosterols a day.
-Higher doses don’t have any further health benefit.
+Higher doses don’t have any further health benefits.
 On the contrary, pretty high doses of phytosterols from supplements might cause side effects.

 Vegetable oils are the richest natural sources of phytosterols!